 Children’s skin burns deeper, quicker and at lower temperatures compared to adults.
-Burns from scalds cause lifelong problems for many children.
-Families suffer guilt and blame, while children must deal with scarring that leads to serious body image and self-esteem issues.
+Burns can cause lifelong problems for many children.
+Families suffer guilt and blame, while children usually suffer with pain and scarring that leads to body image and self-esteem problems.

-For more information on posters that were developed for schools aimed at preventing burn injuries in the school environment, please visit the burns resources for schools page.
+For information and posters developed for schools aimed at preventing burn injuries in the school environment, please visit the burns resources for schools page.

-Kids Health coordinated a pilot burns prevention project with Early Childhood Education and Care (ECEC) services in the Blacktown LGA for children under the age of five with a specific focus on the kitchen.
+Kids Health coordinated a pilot burns and scalds prevention project with Early Childhood Education and Care (ECEC) services in the Blacktown LGA for children under the age of five with a specific focus on the kitchen.
 The final report (May 2016) on this project is available in the downloads section below.

-A brochure, poster and first aid for burns magnet are available in the downloads section and free copies can be ordered through our online order form.
+A brochure, poster and first aid for burns magnet is available in the downloads section below and free printed copies can be ordered through our online order form.

-Click here to order a copy of Learn to Stop Burns! on CD
+Click here to order a copy of the Learn to Stop Burns!
+Program on CD.

 A teaching resource was developed to complement the Learn to Stop Burns! program, containing suggested teaching and learning activities.
-The activities allow students to work towards achieving the stage two and stage three outcomes in the Safe living strand of the K-6 Syllabus Personal Development, Health and Physical Education (PDHPE).
+The activities allow students to work towards achieving the Stage Two and Stage Three outcomes in the Safe Living category of the K-6 Syllabus Personal Development, Health and Physical Education (PDHPE).

 In 2008, Kids Health piloted the program with 89 students in NSW (aged between 8-12 years), and found an 18% increase in burns prevention knowledge.
 Teachers reported that it was "a great unit" and the "interactive nature of the program was excellent.
 Plenty of suggested support resources for teachers which provided background knowledge before teaching."
 This pilot was kindly funded by the Greater Metropolitan Clinical Taskforce (GMCT).